 An unexpected accident or injury, particularly if it occurs in an environment where you were not anticipating it, can often lead to shock and surprise.
 It can be difficult to know how to react and respond, and this can often lead to losing valuable time.
 In the case of serious injuries, any delay can result in more damage, so it is essential to know how to respond in a safe manner.

 To help employees learn what to do in the event of an accident or other health issue, it is vital that you carry out regular training in the workplace as this can make a profound difference.
+In some industries safety training is required, for example construction workers require white card Central Coast training by law, so in this case it would be your responsibility to check all employees have the appropriate white card before they can work.
 You may have a specific set of actions that need to be carried out, such as an immediate risk assessment to identify other hazards after an accident, who needs to be contacted and informed, and how to shut down or respond to issues such as unsafe equipment.